NUbots/NUbots/module/localisation/FieldLocalisationNLopt/README.md

 candidates in stage 1), avoiding the mirror field problem structurally.
 See "Mirror Symmetry Limitation" below for why this is a structural constraint rather than a per-frame evidence check.

+### Automatic Local-Minimum Escape

+The per-frame optimiser is local (seeded from the filter mean), so it re-converges to the same basin every frame.
+The cost landscape has many local minima from parallel-line aliasing: a pose offset that puts most observed line points near the *wrong* line still keeps validity above `validity.min_validity`, so the invalid-frames reset never triggers, and the filter keeps fusing the same self-consistent biased measurement.
+Symptoms: the estimated field keeps its shape but sits slightly offset from the true field, and a manual uncertainty reset instantly fixes it.

+The `recovery` block automates that manual reset.
+Per-frame validity is averaged over windows of `recovery.probe_period` frames; once per window the analytic candidate probe (stages 1-2 of the reset, no grid search - typically tens of milliseconds) is run unconditionally.
+The filter jumps to the best candidate only if it beats the window's mean validity by `recovery.improvement_margin` **and** lies within `window_size` (position + wrapped heading) of the current estimate.
+The locality gate keeps escapes local and rejects mirror flips, which are always at least pi away in heading.

+There is deliberately no "stuckness detection" (validity level or oscillation heuristics): the probe *compares* against the global candidate alternatives instead of trying to *detect* a bad fit.
+When well-localised, the best candidate refines to (approximately) the current pose, the improvement margin is never met, and the probe is a no-op - the margin acts as the sole jump decision.
+A stable local minimum often shows constant mediocre validity rather than oscillation, and validity naturally fluctuates with head pose and viewpoint on a well-localised robot, so neither level nor oscillation is a reliable trigger; a direct comparison is.

 ### Mirror Symmetry Limitation

 The field localisation cost function is **exactly invariant** under the mirror transform